HARPLab/DReyeVR/Docs/Usage.md

 # Other Guides
 We have written other guides as well that serve more particular needs:
-- See [`Docs/SetupVR.md`](Docs/SetupVR.md) to learn how to quickly and minimally set up VR with Carla
+- See [`Docs/SetupVR.md`](SetupVR.md) to learn how to quickly and minimally set up VR with Carla
-- See [`Docs/Sounds.md`](Docs/Sounds.md) to see how we added custom sounds and how you can add your own custom sounds
+- See [`Docs/Sounds.md`](Sounds.md) to see how we added custom sounds and how you can add your own custom sounds
-- See [`Docs/Signs.md`](Docs/Signs.md) to add custom in-world directional signs and dynamically spawn them into the world at runtime
+- See [`Docs/Signs.md`](Signs.md) to add custom in-world directional signs and dynamically spawn them into the world at runtime
+- See [`Docs/Model.md`](Model.md) to see how we added a responsive steering wheel to the vehicle mesh
-- See [`Docs/LODs.md`](Docs/LODs.md) to learn how we tune the Level-Of-Detail modes for vehicles for a more enjoyable VR experience
+- See [`Docs/LODs.md`](LODs.md) to learn how we tune the Level-Of-Detail modes for vehicles for a more enjoyable VR experience

 # Quirks: